aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 ## Prerequisites

-This solution was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Amplify CLI](http://docs.aws.amazon.com/amplify/latest/userguide/cli.html).
+The frontend application for this solution was bootstrapped with [Vite](https://vitejs.dev) and [Amplify CLI](http://docs.aws.amazon.com/amplify/latest/userguide/cli.html).

 You will need to have a valid AWS Account in order to deploy these resources.
 These resources may incur costs to your AWS Account.
 The cost from most services are covered by the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all) but not all of them.
 If you don't have an AWS Account follow [these instructions to create one](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).